act-rules/act-rules.github.io/_rules/video-alternative-for-visual-c5a4ea.md

 #### Passed Example 4

-A video element that describes some of the text on the same page.
-The text on the page labels the video as an alternative.
+The video element describes some of the text on the same page.
+The text identifies the video as an alternative.

 ```html
 <html lang="en">